Constrained Supply and Production Planning in SAP APO

-Constraint-based production planning generates something that is appealing to all manufacturers: a feasible supply and production plan.
+Constraint-based production planning generates something that is appealing to all manufacturers: an available supply and production plan.
 However, constraint-based planning software was first implemented over twenty years ago, and yet few companies have mastered constraint-based production planning.

-This book provides the background information, detailed explanations, step-by-step examples, and real-life scenarios to assist a company in becoming proficient at constraint-based production planning, along with valuable information about what SAP APO can do for supply and production planning in reality, rather than just in theory.
+This book provides background information, detailed explanations, step-by-step examples, and real-life scenarios.
+This is all to assist a company in becoming proficient at constraint-based production planning, along with valuable information about what SAP APO can do for supply and production planning in reality, rather than just in theory.

 By reading this book, you will learn:

-- The different resources available in APO, how production resources differ from supply planning resources, and the role resources and other important constraints play in constraint-based production planning.
+- The different resources available in APO, how production resources differ from supply planning resources, and the role resources and other essential constraints play in constraint-based production planning.

 - How constraints integrate across the supply planning and production planning applications.